jmcuneo/a3-persistence/README.md

 - what authentication strategy you chose to use and why (choosing one because it seemed the easiest to implement is perfectly acceptable)
 - what CSS framework you used and why
   - include any modifications to the CSS framework you made via custom CSS you authored
-- the five Express middleware packages you used and a short (one sentence) summary of what each one does.
-If you use a custom function for *one* (and one alone) middleware please add a little more detail about what it does.
+- a list of Express middleware packages you used and a short (one sentence) summary of what each one does.
+If you use a custom function, please add a little more detail about what it does.

 ## Technical Achievements
 - **Tech Achievement 1**: Hosting on alternative service: I decided to use Render as a hosting service.
 I’m using the free version and using web service hosting.
 Besides it taking me forever to figure out that I needed a web service and not a static site, it was very easy to set up.
 I just needed to add in my environment variables and the rest was all set up through my package.json file that was already there.
 Overall, Render is great with the auto-deployment when changes are pushed to main and works fairly well speed wise given the free version.
 Overall it seems better than Glitch given the auto-deployment and more functionality with changing settings and such.
 Although, you can’t edit things directly in Render unlike Glitch.